-After law school, Ms. Maynard clerked twice on the Supreme Court of the United States.
-During the October 1994 Term, she clerked for Justice Stephen Breyer in his first year on the Court.
-During the 1993 Term, she clerked for retired Supreme Court Justice Lewis Powell and affiliated with Justice John Paul Stevens.
-From 1991-1993, Ms. Maynard clerked for Judge Stanley Harris of the U.S. District Court for the District of Columbia.
+After law school, Ms. Maynard clerked twice on the Supreme Court.
+She clerked for Justice Stephen Breyer in his first year.
+During the previous Term, she clerked for Justice Lewis Powell (Ret.) and Justice John Paul Stevens.
+Before that, Ms. Maynard clerked two years for Judge Stanley Harris of the U.S. District Court for the District of Columbia.

-Ms. Maynard graduated magna cum laude in 1991 from Harvard Law School, where she was an editor of the Harvard Law Review.
-She earned a B.A., with distinction, in English from the University of Virginia, where she was also Phi Beta Kappa and Omicron Delta Kappa.
+Ms. Maynard graduated magna cum laude from Harvard Law School, where she was an editor of the Harvard Law Review.
+She earned a B.A. in English, with distinction, from the University of Virginia.

 Ms. Maynard is annually recommended as a leading lawyer by Chambers USA, Legal 500 US, and Best Lawyers in America.
 She is a Fellow in the American Academy of Appellate Lawyers, selected for her distinction as an appellate lawyer.